 Yes.
 But you need to keep your business finances separate from your personal finances.
 You deserve to be earning a salary.
 Your business needs to pay you.

-And your business also doesn’t have the money.
+Your business might not have the money to pay its best employee (you).
 It needs a lender or an investor.
 Enter: You.

 When you pay yourself, you separate Owner You from Worker You.

 On one hand, you feel great — look, you’re earning a monthly salary!
 On the other hand, your business feels broke — it’s constantly in the red and can’t even keep up with paying its employees (you).